schollz/find/README.md

 To use this system you need to have the following

 - Linux / Mac / Cygwin (Windows).
-Windows is not yet supported (but will be soon)
+Windows is not yet supported (but will be soon).
+Raspberry Pi is supported!
 - Python3 installed
+- Either WiFi capable laptop or Android smartphone

 # Setup